NeuromorphicProcessorProject/snn_toolbox/docs/source/configuration.rst

 label_dict: dict, optional
     Dictionary containing the class labels.
 Only needed with ``.aedat`` input.

-subsample_facs: tuple, optional
+target_size: tuple, optional
-    When using ``.aedat`` input, the addresses can be subsampled using these factors.
+    When using ``.aedat`` input, the addresses can be subsampled to these image dimension.
+Set to ``None`` to leave unchanged.

 [tools]
 -------